noravth/tutorial-system-agent/blog-post-2.md

-Here is a blog post written in the requested tone, breaking down the code and the concepts behind it.

----

-# I Built a "Tutorial Tester" Agent with MCP, LangGraph, and SAP Generative AI Hub.
-Here’s How.
+# I Built a "Tutorial Tester" Agent and Gave it Internet Access with MCP, LangGraph, and Generative AI Hub.

-We’ve all been there: You find a great tutorial, start following the steps, and then—bam.
-The UI has changed, the button isn't where it used to be, and the instructions are stale.

-Maintaining documentation is one of those necessary evils in software development.
-But what if we could have an AI agent read our markdown tutorials and actually **execute** the steps in a real browser to verify them?
+My colleague asked me: what if we could have an AI agent read our markdown tutorials and actually **execute** the steps in a real browser to verify them?

+Challenge accepted!
 I decided to build exactly that.

 In this post, I’m going to walk you through the Python code for a "Tutorial Tester Agent."
 I’m combining the governance of **SAP Generative AI Hub**, the orchestration power of **LangGraph**, and the exciting new **Model Context Protocol (MCP)** to give my agent eyes and hands on the web.